 4. Take the last bite of a meal to another level.
 Faith typically takes the last mouthful to the floor to eat; when the bath mat is down, even better.
 I have yet to realize the significance of this, but I am sure a profound one exists.
 After 17 years, I am still learning.

 5. Appreciate the small gestures made by others.
 Both will feel good.

-What lessons have your beloved pets taught you?If you enjoyed this post, consider buying me a cafe mocha.
+What lessons have your beloved pets taught you?If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.